-Invite a staff member could organise a ‘friends and family’ launch event at your place.
-Or share your cafés involvement on their own Facebook pages.
+Maybe a staff member could organise a ‘friends and family’ launch event at your place.
+Or share your café’s involvement on their own Facebook pages.
 A supplier might be willing to match your donation or provide promoted goods for free or at a discount.

 2. Promote your Pink Ribbon Breakfast Special

 Only you know what’s popular with your clientele, but whatever you do think pink!
-It could be a cheeky pink cupcake/coffee/smoothie combo, a berry pancake stack or a strawberry yoghurt parfait.
+It could be a cheeky pink cupcake/coffee combo, a berry pancake stack, a strawberry yoghurt parfait or a pink smoothie with a berry muffin.
 Pink is the colour universally associated with the fight against breast cancer and the Pink Ribbon Breakfast campaign, plus it’s eye catching!